microsoft/onnxruntime/docs/genai/howto/install.md

 ## Nuget package installation

-Note: only one of these set of packages (CPU, DirectML, CUDA) should be installed in your project.
+Note: install only one of these packages (CPU, DirectML, CUDA) in your project.

 ### Pre-requisites